Basic Shell Features and Command-Line Usage

 The list of commands you see depends on whether you are connected to a Geode cluster.
 If you are not connected, you see a list of local commands that are available.

 Use the hint command to get information on a particular topic.

 The hint command displays a one-line description and associated commands for a specified topic.
 For example, hint data returns a description of the data topic and all the possible actions available for data:

-gfsh>hint Data User data as stored in regions of the Geode distributed system. clear defined indexes: Clears all the defined indexes. create defined indexes: Creates all the defined indexes. create index : Create an index that can be used when executing queries. create lucene index: Create a lucene index that can be used to execute queries. define index: Define an index that can be used when executing queries. describe lucene index: Display the description of lucene indexes created for all members. destroy index : Destroy/Remove the specified index. destroy lucene index: Destroy the lucene index. export data : Export user data from a region to a file. get : Display an entry in a region.
-If using a region whose key and value classes have been set, then specifying --key-class and --value-class is unnecessary. import data : Import user data from a file to a region. list indexes : Display the list of indexes created for all members. list lucene indexes: Display the list of lucene indexes created for all members. locate entry : Identifies the location, including host, member and region, of entries that have the specified key. put : Add/Update an entry in a region.
-If using a region whose key and value classes have been set, then specifying --key-class and --value-class is unnecessary. query : Run the specified OQL query as a single quoted string and display the results in one or more pages.
-Limit will default to the value stored in the "APP_FETCH_SIZE" variable.
-Page size will default to the value stored in the "APP_COLLECTION_LIMIT" variable. rebalance : Rebalance partitioned regions.
-The default is for all partitioned regions to be rebalanced. remove : Remove an entry from a region.
+gfsh>hint Data User data as stored in regions of the Geode distributed system. clear defined indexes: Clears all the defined indexes. create defined indexes: Creates all the defined indexes. create index: Create an index that can be used when executing queries. create lucene index: Create a lucene index that can be used to execute queries. define index: Define an index that can be used when executing queries. describe lucene index: Display the description of lucene indexes created for all members. destroy index: Destroy/Remove the specified index. destroy lucene index: Destroy the lucene index. export data: Export user data from a region to a file. get: Display an entry in a region.
+If using a region whose key and value classes have been set, then specifying --key-class and --value-class is unnecessary. import data: Import user data from a file to a region. list indexes: Display the list of indexes created for all members. list lucene indexes: Display the list of lucene indexes created for all members. locate entry: Identifies the location, including host, member and region, of entries that have the specified key. put: Add/Update an entry in a region.
+If using a region whose key and value classes have been set, then specifying --key-class and --value-class is unnecessary. rebalance: Rebalance partitioned regions.
+The default is for all partitioned regions to be rebalanced. remove: Remove an entry from a region.
 If using a region whose key class has been set, then specifying --key-class is unnecessary. search lucene: Search lucene index

 To view a list of hint topics, type